LlewBach/aj-builder/README.md

 #### Contact page info row

 Below the 'form row' I created an 'info row' split into three.
 One with a map, one with a fun image, and the other with the handyman's contact details.
-The map I got from going to Google Maps, clicking 'share' then 'embed'.
+The map I got from going to Google Maps, clicking 'share' then 'embed' which gave me an iframe link.

 #### Contact page tune-up